Weilei424/secret-engine/docs/architecture.md

 ## Purpose

 `secret-engine` is a Rust-based secret management system modeled after the basic shape of HashiCorp Vault.
-The current implementation is an MVP focused on a single KV secret engine, a single bootstrap token, PostgreSQL-backed persistence, and local/container deployment.
+The current implementation is an MVP focused on a single KV secret engine, explicit one-time initialization with a root token, PostgreSQL-backed persistence, and local/container deployment.

 The design goal is to keep the initial system simple while leaving room for stronger authentication, policy controls, encryption changes, and Kubernetes hardening.